 Caution - Configuring the OSPF function of Sophos UTM requires a technically adept and experienced administrator who is familiar with the OSPF protocol.
 The descriptions of configuration options given here are by far not sufficient to provide a comprehensive understanding of the OSPF protocol.
 You are thus advised to use this feature with caution, as a misconfiguration may render your network inoperable.

 To configure OSPF, proceed as follows:

-- 1. On the Area tab, create at least one OSPF area. - 2.
-On the Global tab, enable OSPF.
-Click the toggle switch.
+- 1. On the Area tab, create at least one OSPF area. - On the Global tab, enable OSPF.

 The toggle switch turns amber and the Router area becomes editable.